 Jalen Rose was the most charismatic member of the Fab Five, the Michigan recruiting class that changed the face of college basketball, not to mention its socks and shorts.
 He went on to play 13 NBA seasons, including six with the Pacers, and is now a nationally-renown broadcaster.

 His greatest legacy, however, is his first name.
-“Jalen,” or a slight variation, has become a popular name – for boys and girls – after not existing at all before Rose was born in 1973.
-It’s all attributable to his mother, Jeanne, who combined the names of Jalen’s father, Jimmy (James) Walker, and Leonard, the man who drove her to the hospital to give birth.
+“Jalen,” or a slight variation, has become a popular name – for boys and girls – after apparently not existing at all before Rose was born in 1973.
+It’s all attributable to his mother, Jeanne, who combined the names of Jalen’s father, Jimmy (James) Walker, with Leonard, the man who drove her to the hospital to give birth.

 It’s likely no person in human history has been as solely responsible for as many namesakes as Rose.
 Give credit to Mom’s creativity in coming up with a unique, catchy name and to Jalen himself for his unique persona while remaining a nationally known figure for the past 30 years.